 - Get a better CPU/graphics card.

-If you are a PC user then buying a better CPU can have the highest impact on your video editing performance as editing is still quite a CPU intensive task.
-Having a good dedicated GPU can lower down the time taken to apply GPU accelerated effects and is a good factor in overall render times.
+If you are a PC user then buying a better CPU can have the highest impact on your video editing performance as editing is still quite a CPU-intensive task.
+Having a good dedicated GPU can lower the time taken to apply GPU-accelerated effects and is a good factor in overall render times.

 - Use separate media/drive as source disk and separate as output/scratch disk.
-This helps you to keep the issue of consistent read as well as write from the same disk at bay.
-This approach towards editing also leads to overall smoother editing experience.
+This helps you to keep the issue of consistent reading as well as writing from the same disk at bay.
+This approach towards editing also leads to an overall smoother editing experience.

 - Shoot better.

 A lot of video editing overhead can be avoided if you shoot better.
-By shoot better we mean to shoot in well lit areas with decent colour settings applied on your camera itself in order to capture best possible footage in any given scenario.
-Also try to shoot to the point source footage.
-Too much random shots waste the valuable storage space you have and increase the overhead of your project.
+By shoot better we mean to shoot in well-lit areas with decent color settings applied on your camera itself in order to capture the best possible footage in any given scenario.
+Also, try to shoot to-the-point source footage.
+Too many random shots waste the valuable storage space you have and increase the overhead of your project.

 HIT that record button only when you are completely ready/sure that there’s something you want to capture!

-By smart editing techniques I mean to involve using Previews of your media in your final project and to have the final output to match the sequence settings.
+By smart editing techniques, I mean involving using Previews of your media in your final project and having the final output match the sequence settings.

-Watch on this short video in order to understand smart video editing techniques in a better way.
+Watch this short video in order to understand smart video editing techniques in a better way.